TIBCOSoftware/snappydata/docs/how_to/use_sql_shell.md

 <a id="howto-snappyShell"></a>
-## How to Use SnappyData SQL shell (snappy-shell)
+## How to Use SnappyData SQL shell (snappy)
-`snappy-shell` can be used to execute SQL on SnappyData cluster.
-In the background, `snappy-shell` uses JDBC connections to execute SQL.
+`snappy` can be used to execute SQL on SnappyData cluster.
+In the background, `snappy` uses JDBC connections to execute SQL.

 **Connect to a SnappyData Cluster**:
-Use the `snappy-shell` and `connect client` command on the Snappy Shell
+Use the `snappy` and `connect client` command on the Snappy Shell

 ```
-$ bin/snappy-shell
+$ bin/snappy
 snappy> connect client 'locatorHostName:1527';
 ```

  **1527** is the default port on which locatorHost listens for connections.

-**Execute SQL queries**: Once connected you can execute SQL queries using `snappy-shell`
+**Execute SQL queries**: Once connected you can execute SQL queries using `snappy`

 ```
 snappy> CREATE TABLE APP.PARTSUPP (PS_PARTKEY INTEGER NOT NULL PRIMARY KEY, PS_SUPPKEY INTEGER NOT NULL, PS_AVAILQTY INTEGER NOT NULL, PS_SUPPLYCOST  DECIMAL(15,2)  NOT NULL) USING ROW OPTIONS (PARTITION_BY 'PS_PARTKEY') ;